 Quart Sized Mason Jars: Make sure you get the quart-sized, not 16 oz.
 You will not be able to fit all the items in the smaller jar!

 Nativity Trail Mix Tags: You can download the printable tag by filling out the box below!
 Print it out on cardstock for best results.
 It prints out 4 to a sheet.
 If you wanted to customize your look and didn’t want to go with the buffalo check border, I’ve also included a printable on just plain white paper, no border.
-Both are available when you fill in the box.
+Both are available when you fill in the box at the end of the post.

-Washi Tape: I found the buffalo print tape and the “Merry and Bright” tape for $1 each at the Bullseye Playground (dollar section) at Target.
+Washi Tape: I found the buffalo print tape and the “Merry and Bright” tape for $1 each at the Bullseye Playground (dollar section) at Target, but this gold tape from Target would be really pretty, too!
 That section is hit or miss, but I’d suggest that area first.
-This link is another really festive selection from Target for holiday washi tape.
+This link is another really pretty Martha Stewart selection from Amazon for holiday washi tape.
 Michael’s or Walmart also have a nice selection.
 I wrapped the rim of the lid in one pattern of washi tape, and I used the other pattern to create a band around the jar.

 Wooden Stars: I also got the little wooden star ornaments at the dollar section at Target.
 I took the stars off of the twine that they came with and tied them on the ends of the jute string.
 You can use any small decorative items for the end of the strings, or they look great all by themselves!

 Jute String: This gets wrapped around the top to hold the Trail Mix tags and the gift tags, to give it that rustic look.
 You can also use bakery string if you like!
 I got my string at Walmart for about $2.
-They don’t sell it for that price online (larger quantity only online), but you can get similar jute string from Michael’s for a little more if you wanted to order online.
+They don’t sell it for that price online (larger quantity only online), but you can get a similar jute string from Target for $3.00 if you wanted to order online.

 Burlap Ribbon: I put burlap ribbon on top of the jar. which I got at Dollar Tree.
 That is also hit or miss.
 You can buy the burlap ribbon here, or you can use scrapbook paper, a cupcake liner, or other burlap ribbon.
 Your choice!